Detox Genes: CYP Genes and GST Genes

 So what are "toxic genes"?
 Well, each of our genes has two parts.
 We get one part from our mom and one part from our dad.
 And there are a few different variations (called polymorphisms) we can get from each parent.

-Think of them like Legos.
+Think of these gene variations like Legos.
 Maybe I have a green Lego and you have a red Lego.
-They fit together the same, but they are a little different.
+They fit together with other Legos the same, but they are a little different.
 And it turns out some of these differences can make us more prone to have issues with health, well-being, personality, and stress.

 Luckily, we do have some control over our genes.
-If we know which ones we have, we can support them, for example by modifying our environment (e.g., with foods, situations, vitamins).
+If we know which ones we have (you can find out here), we can support them, for example by modifying our environment (e.g., with foods, situations, vitamins).
 As a result, we can affect how these genes are expressed and improve our health and well-being.
-So the question then becomes: How do we eat for our genes?
+So then the question then becomes: How do we eat for our toxic genes?

-Here, in part one of this series, I'll talk about Cytochrome P450 Genes and Glutathione S-Transferase Genes.
-And in part two, we'll talk about the COMT gene.
+Here, in part one of this series, I'll talk about Cytochrome P450 Genes (CYP) and Glutathione S-Transferase Genes (GST).
+And in part two, we'll talk about the COMT gene (To learn even more, check out our COMT Program).
 Each of these genes that have an influence on our ability to detox, and therefore our heath and well-being.

 1. Cytochrome P450 Genes